-The surveillance UAVs are usually equipped with one or a combination of normal camera, an EO camera, Forward Looking Infrared Radar (FLIR), a multi-spectral camera, and synthetic aperture radar (SAR).
+The surveillance UAVs are usually equipped with one or a combination of normal camera, an EO camera, Forward Looking Infrared Radar (FLIR), a multi-spectral camera, and a Synthetic Aperture Radar (SAR).

-The first step would be using convolutional neural networks (CNN) to detect the signs from the video footage.
-CNNs such as GooglNet, Inception...etc. have shown excellent recognition capabilities, and these CNNs could be retrained to detect the signs of our interest (footprint, tire impression...etc.) and upon that, we can optimize the flight path accordingly.
-Figure 24. shows a tire impression near the U.S-Mexico border, in this case, if the impression was detected by the UAV during the routine surveillance flight, the auto-pilot would adjust the flight path and make an extra tour in the area within predetermined limits to collect more data which may lead to the intruder, and at the same time signals the border agents for further tracking actions.
-The flight altitude and the camera resolution would affect the detectable object size.
-A large benchmark dataset is needed to train and test algorithms and provide metrics such as the top-5 accuracy and error rates of different algorithms.
+The first step would be using Convolutional Neural Networks (CNN) to detect the signs from the video footage.
+CNNs such as GooglNet, Inception...etc. have shown excellent recognition capabilities, and these CNNs could be retrained to detect the signs of our interest (footprint, tire impression...etc.) and upon that, we can optimise the flight path accordingly.
+Figure 24. shows a tire impression near the US-Mexico border, in this case, if the impression was detected by the UAV during the routine surveillance flight, the autopilot would adjust the flight path and make an extra tour in the area within predetermined limits to collect more data which may lead to the intruder, and at the same time signals the border agents for further tracking actions.
+Flight altitude and the camera resolution would affect the detectable object size.
+A large benchmark dataset is needed to train and test algorithms and provide metrics such as the top 5 accuracy and error rates of different algorithms.

 Figure 24.
-Tire impression near the U.S-Mexico border (Source: Author)

-For the best performance, the training dataset should consider the flight altitude, different soil types, and changes in weather.
+Tire impression near the US-Mexico border [Author] For the best performance, the training dataset should consider the flight altitude, different soil types, and changes in weather.
 Another difficult factor is to estimate the age of the impression, it could be done by comparing the current footage with an older one to verify if the impression is new or not.
-It's important also to consider that some impressions could be caused by the border patrol vehicles.
-Using special cameras could help find some other signs for example using (FLIR) cameras we detect thermal signs.
+It's also important to consider that some impressions could be caused by the border patrol vehicles.
+Using special cameras could help find some other signs for example using FLIR cameras we detect thermal signs.
 One of the most detectable signs is the shadows made by our target object, even if the object had left the area before recording the surveillance video.
 Its thermal sign could be detectable.
-Figure 25. is an FLIR image taken by Global-Hawk UAV, the thermal shadows of airplanes and cars are still detectable even after the cars have been already left.
-CNN can recognize this kind of thermal shadow as well.
+Figure 25. is an FLIR image taken by Global-Hawk UAV, the thermal shadows of aeroplanes and cars are still detectable even after the cars have been already left.
+CNN can recognise this kind of thermal shadow as well [R4].

-The use of small drones to smuggle drugs and guns across the border has been reported, canons as well used to shoot drugs packages across the border for an accomplice on the other side.
+The use of small drones to smuggle drugs and weapons across the border has been reported, canons as well used to shoot drugs packages across the border for an accomplice on the other side.
 Such a smuggling operation includes a criminal member to monitor the surroundings and provide an early warning to the other members that a surveillance UAV has been detected, therefore they could hide just before the area being surveilled.
-Having a computerized way to detect thermal signs would lead to a stop or even apprehension.
+Having a computerised way to detect thermal signs would lead to a stop or even apprehension.

 Figure 25.
-The thermal shadows (source: Northrop Grumman)
+The thermal shadows [R4]

 4.4.
-Signs To Look For
+Signs to look for

 The summary of all events that happened in a certain region of the border within the periodic surveillance time is represented in signs left behind these events.
-These signs could be physical or chemical, requiring different types of sensors to detect them. any change in the environment of that region resulting from human, animal, object, or natural phenomena would be of interest, and the computerized model task is to help find these signs.
+These signs could be physical or chemical, requiring different types of sensors to detect them.
+Any change in the environment of that region resulting from human, animal, object, or natural phenomena would be of interest, and the computerised model task is to help find these signs.